WizKnight/English-to-Spanish-Translation-APP/README.md

 ## Evaluation

-* The model was evaluated using the BLEU (Bilingual Evaluation Understudy) score, achieving a score of **22.96** on a test dataset.
+* The model was evaluated using the **BLEU** (Bilingual Evaluation Understudy) score, achieving a score of **22.96** on a test dataset.
 * Additional human evaluation was conducted to assess translation fluency and adequacy.

+## Future Work

+* Add support for batch translation.
+* Integrate a download option for translated text.
+* Explore other model architectures like T5.
+* Incorporate user feedback for continuous improvement.

+## Liscense

+This project is licensed under the Apache 2.0 License.